stevenrskelton/stevenrskelton.github.io/_posts/2024-02-06-compiling-scala-native-github-actions-alternative-to-graalvm.md

 [install guide covers](https://scala-native.org/en/stable/user/setup.html#installing-clang-and-runtime-dependencies) for macOS (using [brew](https://brew.sh/)) and linux using apt.

-## Compiling Additional C Libraries with CMake
+## Compiling additional C libraries with CMake

 It is very likely that a Scala Native will have a library dependency not installed on the GitHub Runner.
 In our application the [FS2](https://fs2.io/) functional library requires the Amazon